 However. this function is only available for version PHP 5.2.3 and above.

-You should be able to send out emails in HTML format as it is built into the code but you will have to change the $format variable to "html".
+You may want to send out your license codes using html email format.
+HTML format is built into the code but you will have to change the $format variable to "html".

 In the misc.php file, there is a function called mailmessage_nonsmtp()